-Step 2 - To the total obtained above, add the current food stamp standard utility disregard ($347/m for 2018).
+Step 2 - To the total obtained above, add the current food stamp standard utility disregard (est. $361/m).
 Allowed utilities are limited to water, sewage, gas, and electric.
-This basically gives a credit of $347/m for utilities, but if utilities are higher than this, you can raise above the $347.
+This basically gives a credit of $361/m for utilities, but if utilities are higher than this, you can raise above the $361.

 Best Example of the Calculating the Spousal Diversion

 This can all be pretty confusing, even to elder law attorneys, so hopefully the following helps.
 Here, Dad is in the nursing home (the institutionalized spouse) and mom is doing well at home (as the community spouse).
 They own a home with a mortgage of $800/month.
 Dad's income is $2,000/month and Mom's income is $1,000/month.
-Total assets are below $123,600 or they hired an elder law attorney (like us!) to help protect assets over this level.
+Total assets are below $148,620 (2023) or they hired an elder law attorney (like our law firm!) to help protect assets over this level.

-Without any excess shelter costs, Mom will be able to keep $1,030/month of the husband's income as the Minimum Monthly Maintenance Nncome Allowance (MMMNA).
-Dad will keep $105/month as the personal needs allowance and the rest goes to the nursing home as part of the patient's responsibility.
+Without any excess shelter costs, Mom will be able to keep $1,465/month of the husband's income as the Minimum Monthly Maintenance Income Allowance (MMMNA), as well as keeping her own income.
+Dad will keep $160/month as the personal needs allowance and the rest will need to be paid to the the nursing home as part of the patient's responsibility.

-To try to get Mom more income diverted from Dad's own income, we can calculate the excess shelter costs:
+To try to get Mom more income diverted from Dad's own income (instead of going to the nursing home), we can calculate the excess shelter costs:

 - $ 800/m (mortgage)